-The scheme for challenge in the "WWW-Authenticate" header shall be set to "Bearer" in this case (IETF RFC 6750 [23]).
-The realm shall be set to:
+- the scheme for challenge in the "WWW-Authenticate" header shall be set to "Bearer" (IETF RFC 6750 [23]).

-- the URI of the service (i.e API URI) for which the access without an OAuth2.0 access token failed, in the case of request / response service operations.
+- the "realm" attribute shall be set to the URI of the service (i.e API URI) for which the access failed, in the case of request / response service operations.

+- the "error" attribute shall be set to "invalid_token", as described in IETF RFC 6750 [23], if the request contained a token which was deemed as invalid by the NF service producer (e.g. it is expired, malformed...); if the request did not contain a token, the "error" attribute shall not be included.

 For the notify operation of subscribe/notify semantics service operations, in this release of this specification OAuth 2.0 access token is not used.